nicholasferguson/Display.Quaternion.Rotation/README.md

-## This is a discussion for using Quaternion math for rotations.
-It uses some computer science terminology: 'overloads' and 'interface"
+## This is a discussion for using Quaternion math for rotations.  <br> It uses some computer science terminology: 'overloads' and 'interface"

-This explanation accompanies two python files:  q3a.py and plotPrism.py <br>
+This explanation is documentation for two python files:  q3a.py and plotPrims.py <br>

 Some computer science terminology will be used to explain quaternions:'overload' and 'interface'

 In this write up, quaternions use a format of [scalar, x, y, z] and not [x,y,z,scalar].
-First format is called Harriman's and 2nd format is called JPL.
+First format is called Hamilton's and 2nd format is called JPL.
-This article will use Harriman's format.
+This article will use Hamilton's format.

-We present quaternions as having overloads.
+We present quaternions as having 'overloads'.

 First overload is a quaternion that is a rotator.
 In our example, rotator is for Z axis only. <br>
  [scalar, X, Y, Z] becomes  <br>